 As this article on Harvard Crimson highlights that one of the most disturbing trend is a “near-constant assumption of bad faith.”

 From my observations, many people who get upset with what others say and do online often assume that they are doing so in bad faith rather than a lack of understanding about the topic.

 It may not be fair to assume that others have ill-intentions or are deliberately ignorant when they say the ‘wrong’ things.

 Nobody is perfect and we all have blindspots.
 We all inherit some racist and sexist ideas from broader society.
 That’s kind of unavoidable.
 What really matters is not that we never say anything bad, or that we shame people for making mistakes, but that we help each other grow and learn.

 So, instead of assuming bad intentions, attacking and turning away people away from your cause, why not take this opportunity to help them see the truth?

 As Ted Speaker, Megan Phelps-Roper shared: Assuming ill motives almost instantly cuts us off from truly understanding why someone does and believes as they do.
 We forget they’re a human being with a lifetime of experience that shaped their mind, we get stuck on that first wave of anger, and the conversation has a very hard time ever moving beyond it.
 But when we assume good or neutral intent, we give our minds a much stronger framework for dialogue.

 5) Complement words with action

 Finally, the best way to convince others to your cause is simply to lead by example.
 Ultimately, change happens when people do, not when people talk.

-You can raise all the awareness about social issues and engage in squabbles online, but if not accompanied by actions to further your cause in your daily life, then people would just see you a “no action talk only”.
+You can engage in squabbles online all you want, but if not accompanied by actions to further your cause in your daily life, then people would just see you a “no action talk only”.